mspraggs/pyQCD/README.md

 Installation
 ------------
-Please note I haven't yet invested the time in proper deployment scripts for this project, so at this stage compiling this library for use on your platform may prove a challenge.
+pyQCD can be built using the cmake build system.
+The CMakeLists.txt file has only been tested on Ubuntu Linux, so I can't guarantee that it'll work seamlessly on other platforms (obviously this is something I'd like to change in the future).

 pyQCD requires the following for compilation to work:

 * Boost::Python (tested with versions 1.44 and 1.49, so anything greater than 1.44 should work)
 * Eigen C++ matrix library (version 3 or greater)
 * OpenMP (version 3 or greater)
-* Numpy and scipy Python libraries
+* Numpy and scipy Python libraries (not required for compilation, but for the python scripts supplied)

-Once these are installed, enter the lib directory.
-A Makefile is provided for use with make.
-Depending on your system, you may find you need to change the locations of the include files and libraries for boost::python, Python and Eigen (please use the variables specified within "else" segment of the Makefile).
+Once you have all these, enter the lib directory and run:

+> cmake .
+> make

+If cmake fails then you'll need to check the generated CMakeCache.txt file to ensure that the Python, Boost and Eigen library and include paths are set correctly (search for each of these terms within the file).

+This should build the shared library in the lib directory.

-If you are building the library on the IRIDIS cluster machine, you will need to download the Eigen library from the web (no compilation should be necessary) and adjust the include path for this library.
-You will also need to load the boost module and use gcc version 4.6.1 to get OpenMP support.
-To get the Makefile to recognise that you're on IRIDIS, do
+If you're using this library on the Iridis, you'll need to download a copy of Eigen (no compilatio required) and point cmake in the direction of the Eigen and Python include files.
+You'll also need to load gcc 4.6.1 for OpenMP to work correctly and boost 1.44.0.
+A command like this should generate a Makefile that works:
-> export IRIDIS=true

-Once the include paths have been set up, just run make and with any luck you should end up with a pyQCD shared library in the lib directory.
+> cmake . -DEIGEN3_INCLUDE_DIR=/path/to/eigen3 -DPYTHON_INCLUDE_PATH=/local/software/rh53/python/2.6.5/gcc/include/python2.6 -DPYTHON_LIBRARY=/local/software/rh53/python/2.6.5/gcc/lib/libpython2.6.a

 Getting Started
 ---------------
+***Note, if you're using Iridis you'll need to load numpy and gcc 4.6.1 for the run.py script to work***

 To run a basic simulation, all you need to do is return to the home directory of the project and execute run.py.
 You should make a results folder in the project root directory to store the results files.
 This will run the following set
 up: